+Oftentimes, burnout sneaks up on a caregiver.
+Some people don't realize the cumulative effects of caregiver burden.
 One way to track changes in your physical and mental health is to keep a daily log or a diary.
 How are you feeling on this particular day?
 And the next?
 And the next?
-By making a few notes each day in a journal or in a file on your computer, you’ll become more aware of your own moods, actions and reactions, and you may be able to better recognize and handle any issues you’re having.
+By making a few notes each day in a journal or in a file on your computer, you’ll become more aware of your own moods, actions and reactions.

 Signs of Caregiver Burnout

-If you are constantly tired without a reasonable explanation (such as too much physical activity), you should make an appointment with your primary care physician.
+Unrelenting Fatigue"I'm never able to rest."
+If your sleep patterns have changed or you are constantly tired without a reasonable explanation (such as too much physical activity), you should make an appointment with your primary care physician.
 If you are quite sure that the cause of your pervasive exhaustion stems from the challenges of caregiving, then you are possibly close to burnout.
 Keep in mind that the stress of caregiving can affect both your mental and your physical health.

+Depression"Sometimes taking care of Mom is too much.
+I feel like I want to end it all."
 You may start to find less and less joy in things that once made you happy.
-For example, your child is in a play and does a fantastic job.
+For example, your grandchild is in a play and does a fantastic job.
 You go through the motions of praising them, but don’t fully enjoy or appreciate their success.
 Perhaps you even dread going to the play.
 You’re just so consumed in caregiving that you can’t put any energy into other relationships or activities.

+Loss of Interest & Focus"I used to really enjoy reading mystery novels, but even a thrilling whodunit doesn’t seem to hold my interest anymore."
 It seems that every time you do yard work, cook a meal or go out to run errands, you inadvertently hurt yourself.
-It’s entirely possible that you are so distracted and worn out that you can’t fully concentrate on the tasks at hand, thus you make careless mistakes that cause injury.
+It’s entirely possible that you are so distracted and worn out that you can’t fully concentrate on the tasks at hand.

-Caregivers who are approaching or have arrived at burnout may develop the mindset that small gifts and kindnesses to themselves no longer seem worth the trouble.
+Lapses in Self-Care"I don't even have the energy to make myself dinner."
+Caregivers who are approaching or have arrived at burnout may develop the mindset that self-care and kindnesses to themselves no longer seem worth the trouble.
 Need a fresh haircut?
 Why bother.
 The only people who see you are your family and your care recipient.
 A gift certificate for a massage from a well-meaning friend?
 You don’t get around to scheduling the appointment.
 Trying to arrange respite care to go is just too much trouble.
 Even if you aren’t experiencing burnout, if you no longer take time to exercise, cook a meal for yourself or recharge your batteries, then your breaking point is quickly approaching on the horizon.

 How to Beat Caregiver Burnout